 The history of modern communication was forever changed in the early years of 19th century when improvement in the field of electromagnetism enabled scientist to send messages instantaneously over vast distances.
-One of the most iconic devices from that time was Samuel Morse’s telegraph.
+One of the most iconic devices of that time was Samuel Morse’s telegraph.

 - Morse Code

 One of the most efficient ways of communication over great distances was created during the exciting times of early 19th century.
-Samuel Morse’s invention of his simple and ground breaking mode of communication united the entire world, and forever changed our social and economic way of life.
+Samuel Morse’s invention of his simple and groundbreaking mode of communication united the entire world, and forever changed our social and economic way of life.